kitaekim27/config/README.md

-# SETUP
+# Setup

-This is a collection of my personal configuration files.
+This is a collection of my configuration files.

 ## Usage

-Run `setup.sh`.
+Run `setup`.

 ## Supported distributions